 Extinction is the conclusion of a decline in a species' population that began much earlier.
 The Living Planet Index, which summarises trends in populations of vertebrates, shows that since 1970 there has been a rapid decline in species: 40% in

 terrestrial species, 84% in freshwater species, and 35% in marine species.

 The Red Lists are also evidence of the poor state of biodiversity: of 115,000 species examined, 27% must be classified as endangered worldwide (from the categories ‘vulnerable’, ‘endangered’ and ‘critically endangered’ of the International Union for Conservation of Nature).

 Information on genetic diversity is based almost exclusively on our knowledge of cultivars and animal breeding.
 Sixteen per cent of 8,200 livestock breeds must be classified as endangered (Global Biodiversity Outlook 4).
 In the case of cultivated plants, it is feared that up to 75% of genetic diversity has been lost since the beginning of the 20th century.

 Switzerland and its activities have an impact not only on biodiversity within its borders but also on global biodiversity, whether through shared responsibility for climate change, raw materials use or the consumption of globally traded goods and services.

-There are other agreement that cover specific species or specific natural environments, such as the Bonn Convention on the Conservation of Migratory Species of Wild Animals CMS, the Ramsar Convention on Wetlands, the Convention on International Trade in Endangered Species of Wild Fauna and Flora CITES, and the Bern Convention on the Conservation of European Wildlife and Natural Habitats (see International agreements).
+There are other agreements that cover specific species or specific natural environments, such as the Bonn Convention on the Conservation of Migratory Species of Wild Animals (CMS), the Ramsar Convention on Wetlands, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), and the Bern Convention on the Conservation of European Wildlife and Natural Habitats (see International Agreements).